cdjq/DFRobot_URMXX_RS485/README.md

 ## Summary

 The library uses the RTU communication protocol and relies on the DFRobot_RTU library.
 If you want to install and run the library you have to install its dependent libraries.
-The library, with radar RS01, can get the basic information, measure parameters and measure data of the radar module, and can also change the basic information and measure parameters.
+The library supports radar RS01 and allows users to get the basic information, measure parameters and measure data of the radar module, and also change the basic information and measure parameters.

 ## Installation